theseus-rs/rsql/rsql_cli/docs/src/appendix-01-rsql-toml.md

 #   false - don't display the header
 header = true

-# Indicate if footer should be displayed when displaying results.
+# Indicate if rows returned should be displayed.
 #
 # Possible values:
-#   true - display the footer
+#   true - display the rows
-#   false - don't display the footer
+#   false - don't display the rows
-footer = true
+rows = true

 # Enable timer for commands.
 #